Singaporean wins regional prize in Commonwealth Short Story Competition

 When a female freediver's body is mysteriously washed to shore, her daughter seeks to retrace her mother's last dive and find closure.

-Ms Ma, who is in her 30s, is a part-time English teacher and currently attends the Nanyang Technological University's Asia Creative Writing programme.
+Ms Ma, who is in her 30s, is a part-time English teacher currently attending the Nanyang Technological University's Asia Creative Writing programme.

-She tells The Straits Times over Zoom that she plans to invest her winnings on developing her creative writing craft as well as research trips for a potential novel.
+She tells The Straits Times over Zoom that she plans to spend the prize money on developing her creative writing craft as well as research trips for a potential novel.

 The Last Diver On Earth was inspired by her memories of travelling to Indonesia with her family as a child and seeing the local kids swimming dauntlessly in the sea.